Evangielis/Crawler/README.md

 The project is built in eclipse and uses the gradle wrapper to automate compilation and running of tests.
 It makes use of Java's Fork/Join framework for concurrent task management as well and Google's org.simple.json for JSON parsing.

 # How to Run It
-There are two primary methods to run the project.
+Discounting running through eclipse, there are two primary methods to run the project.

+## Executing On a File Path
+The gradle wrapper has a task which executes the main class in WebCrawler on a given file path.
+The syntax is: gradlew -Pmyargs='{path to file}' execute

-##
+## Running All Tests
+Using the test task on the gradle wrapper runs both internet test cases and reports the crawler output followed by the expected outputs for each file.
+The syntax is: gradlew test.
+Note that to build and run the tests again you can run the cleanTest task.

+# Design Choices